jbcodeforce/aws-studies/docs/serverless/index.md

 There are 3 ways  to define scaling rules:

-* Target Tracking, based on value for a specific CloudWatch metric
+* Target Tracking, based on value for a specific CloudWatch metric.
-* Step Scaling, based on CloudWatch Alarm
+* Step Scaling, based on CloudWatch Alarm.
-* Scheduled Scaling, based on a specified date/time
+* Scheduled Scaling, based on a specified date/time.

 ### Others